sahilbakoru/sahilbakoru/README.md

 ### 👋, I am sahil,
-### currently working on Node, React, React-Native, mongoDB etc.
+### Working on Node, React, React-Native, mongoDB etc.
 ### reach me: [sahilbakoru.in](https://sahilbakoru.in/) or @sahilbakoru

 <!--